jonahkimk/jonahkimk/README.md

 ## Hi there 👋

 I'm Jonah, a Software Developer based in Kenya with a strong foundation in problem solving, system analysis and software development principles.
-Experienced in developing, testing, and implementing applications using modern programming frameworks and languages.
+Experienced in developing, testing, and deploying full-stack applications using modern programming frameworks and languages.

-A willing and eager learner with a keen interest in building reliable software systems.
+Passionate about building secure, scalable, and reliable software solutions to address real-world challenges, with a strong commitment to continuous learning and professional growth.